Sentral Organisasi Buruh Republik Indonesia: Leadership

 By 1955, Sjaman Harju Udaya was the chairman of SOBRI, Budyarto Martoadmodjo the general secretary, Slamet Djojosumitro the executive secretary and Ibnu Parna the organising secretary.
 By 1958, Slamet Djojosumitro served as general secretary, Ibnu Parna as first secretary, E. Curdian as second secretary and Mansur Bogok as international secretary.

 International affiliation

 In October 1953, following the death of Joseph Stalin, SOBRI joined the World Federation of Trade Unions.
 Moreover, in late 1953 SOBRI announced that it would cooperate with the Communist Party of Indonesia-dominated SOBSI.

 Membership

 The strength of SOBRI was mainly concentrated to Java.
-In 1955, the total membership of SOBRI was estimated at around 30,000.
+In 1955, the total membership of SOBRI was estimated at 30,000.
 As of June 1956, SOBRI had 39,936 registered members (However, SOBRI itself claimed to have 125,325 members at this juncture).
 By June 1957, SOBRI had 43,862 registered members.
 By late 1957, Regional Labour Offices reported a total membership of 116,928.
 By March 1958 SOBRI claimed a membership of 281,000.